yu-ming-chen/tp/docs/team/wenhaogoh.md

 ### Contributions to Developer Guide (Extracts)

-Below is an extract of my contribution to the developer guide.
+Below is an extract of my contributions to the developer guide:

 #### 4.3.6.
 Undo & redo commands
 (Contributed by Wen Hao)